bbc/res/README.md

     ./bin/res.rb --junit '/path/to/xunit_result.xml'
 Note: The Res output of the xunit parser is saved in the current directory

+## Casper
+    ./bin/res.rb --junitcasper '/path/to/xunit_result.xml'
+Note: The Res output of the xunit parser is saved in the current directory

 ## Reporters

 There are a number of backend reporters, for taking IR and producing a report from